vanous/PollToMVR/README.md

 - Uses  [pymvr](https://pypi.org/project/pymvr/) to write fixtures to MVR files
 - Provides Graphical [Terminal User Interface](https://textual.textualize.io/)
 - Uses ArtPoll based device network discovery, can parse DMX Address and Universe from device description if present
+- Uses RDM ANSI E1.20 via Robe RUNIT USB Interfaces for DMX line device discovery
 - Uses the [GDTF Share](https://gdtf-share.com) Fixture Library for fixture definitions in MVR

 ## FAQ

 ### What is this

-A tool to quickly create an MVR file based on network scan.
+A tool to quickly create an MVR file based on ArtPoll or RDM scan.

 ### What this is not